All You Need to Know About Disney’s Free FastPass

 The Big News

-Disney is getting ride of the old FASTPASS, where any visitor to the resort’s theme parks could arrange to show up at a popular ride at an appointed time, usually later in the day, in exchange for line-skipping priority access.
-This spring, Disney is rolling out FastPass+, a higher tech system that it’s still testing.
+Disney World has gotten rid of the old FastPass, where any visitor to the theme parks could collect paper tickets that would allow them to show up at a popular ride at an appointed time, usually later in the day, skip the line and get priority access.
+Disney Land still uses this low-tech but effective system.
+Disney World now has a FastPass+, a higher tech system with pros and cons.

-While FastPass relied on paper chits, FastPass+ is entirely digital.
-Your appointments are stored on the MagicBands hotel guests are beginning to receive or your plastic ticket card.
-And it’s available for more rides and attractions than the previous system.
+While FastPass relied on paper chits, FastPass+ is digital.
+Your appointments are stored on the MagicBands hotel guests now routinely receive (and others can buy) or your plastic ticket card.
+And it’s available for more rides and attractions than before.

 You can reserve only three activities per day and all in the same theme park—Magic Kingdom, Epcot, Hollywood Studios or Animal Kingdom.